SV4D: Dynamic 3D Content Generation with Multi-Frame and Multi-View Consistency: Related Work

 \textbf{3D Generation}.
 Here, we refer to the works that generate static 3D content as 3D generation.
 DreamFusion~\citep{poole2022dreamfusion} first proposed to distill priors from the 2D diffusion model via SDS loss to optimize the 3D content from text or image.
 Several subsequent works~\citep{yi2023gaussiandreamer,tang2023dreamgaussian,shi2023mvdream,wang2024prolificdreamer,li2023sweetdreamer,weng2023consistent123,pan2023enhancing,chen2023text,sun2023dreamcraft3d,sargent2023zeronvs,EnVision2023luciddreamer,zhou2023dreampropeller,guo2023stabledreamer} try to solve issues caused by the original SDS loss, such as multi-face Janus, slow generation speed, and over-saturated/smoothed generations.
 Recent works~\citep{hong2023lrm,jiang2022LEAP,wang2023pf,zou2023triplane,wei2024meshlrm,tochilkin2024triposr} try to directly predict the 3D model of an object via a large reconstruction model.
 Another approach~\citep{liu2023zero,liu2023syncdreamer,long2023wonder3d,voleti2024sv3d,ye2023consistent,karnewar2023holofusion,instant3d2023,shi2023toss,shi2023zero123++,wang2023imagedream,liu2024one,liu2023one2} to 3D generation is generating dense multi-view images with sufficient 3D consistency.
 3D content is reconstructed based on the dense multi-view images.
 We follow this strategy, but generate consistent multi-view videos (instead of images) and then reconstruct the 4D object.

 \textbf{Video Generation}.
 Recent video generation models~\citep{ho2022video,voleti2022mcvd,blattmann2023align,blattmann2023stable,he2022lvdm,singer2022make,guo2023animatediff} have shown very impressive performance with consistent geometry and realistic motions.
 Video generation models have good generalization capabilities, as they are trained on large-scale image and video data that are easier to collect than large-scale 3D or 4D data.
 Hence, they are commonly used as foundation models for various generation tasks.
 Well-trained video generative models have shown their potential to generate multi-view images as a 3D generator~\citep{voleti2024sv3d,chen2024v3d,han2024vfusion3d,kwak2024vivid,melas20243d}.
-SV3D~\citep{voleti2024sv3d} adapts a latent video diffusion model (Stable Video Diffusion - SVD~\citep{blattmann2023stable}) to generate novel multiple views.
+SV3D~\citep{voleti2024sv3d} adapts SVD~\citep{blattmann2023stable} to generate novel multiple views.
 In this work, we leverage the pre-trained video generation model for 4D generation by adding an additional view attention layer to align the multiview images.